 Frank Agostino

-Meetings Are held on the 4th Floor, Council Chambers, County-City Building, 227 W Jefferson Blvd, South Bend IN 46601.
+Meetings are held on the 4th Floor, Council Chambers, County-City Building, 227 W Jefferson Blvd, South Bend IN 46601.

 The estimates provided by these tools are projections only and should not be taken as a statement of true tax liability.